yunesghasempour/conserved_antigen_design/README.md

 ## Installation

-Clone or download the repository, then open the `HPV16_L1_Analysis.R` script in RStudio or run it from the R console:
+Clone or download the repository, then open the `conserved Antigen.R` script in RStudio or run it from the R console:

 ```bash
 git clone https://github.com/yunesghasempour/conserved_antigen_design.git